 Elisa Birch

-Co-founder & Treasurer
+Co-founder & Chair

-Elisa is Co-Founder and Treasurer of the ADHD Advocacy Society of BC.
+Elisa is Co-Founder and Chair of the ADHD Advocacy Society of BC.
 She is also a mother of two amazing kids who have helped steer her passion of helping others.
 Although suspected since childhood, Elisa was officially diagnosed as Neurodivergent (ADHD to be specific) in adulthood.
 This shined a light on a lot of the challenges that she faced at school while growing up.